 Once the sun sets, it is advised that you should close all the drapes.
 This will help keep all that heat from leaving through the windows.
 If you are in an especially cold home or region, consider getting insulated curtains for winter use.
 They'll prevent some of the warmth in your home from escaping.
 You can even put up temporary curtains (or even sheets, rugs, etc.) over doors to the outside, even if just at night while you're sleeping.

 4. Mind your wood-burning fireplaces.

-Fireplaces are undoubtedly romantic and very nice to sit by in the coldest of the winter months ? but they can also unfortunately be very inefficient.
+Fireplaces are undoubtedly romantic and very nice to sit by in the coldest of the winter months? but they can also, unfortunately, be very inefficient.
 Wood-burning fireplaces tend to suck hot air from the room up the chimney (along with the smoke) leaving other rooms in your home cold despite the fact that you feel warm.
-To prevent this, invest in glass casing for your fireplace.
+To prevent this, invest in a glass casing for your fireplace.

 5. Take a look at your ceiling fans.

 If you have ceiling fans in your home, they may actually be able to help you get through the coldest months of the year.
 See, hot air rises, but a ceiling fan spinning clockwise can push that warm air back down into the room.
 In fact, many fans have a winter setting, which reverses the fan precisely for this purpose.
 Try it out on a low speed, and see if it warms the room.

 Need furnace repair, furnace replacement, or any sort of heating system tune-up?
 For the best heating service in Durham, call JD Service Now & Heating today!